cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/02-blockchain-and-cosmos.md

 Applications deployed on general-purpose blockchains all share the same underlying environment.
 When a change in the application needs to be made, it not only depends on the governance structures of the application but also on that of the environment, i.e. the governance mechanisms set by the protocol on which the application builds.
 Thus, the chain's governance limits the application's sovereignty.
 For this reason, it is often called a **two-layer governance**.

-For example, an application on a typical blockchain can have its own governance structure but it exists atop blockchain governance and, in most cases, the blockchain itself can upgrade in ways that potentially break applications.
+For example, an application on a typical blockchain can have its own governance structure but it exists a blockchain governance on top, and, in most cases, the blockchain itself can upgrade in ways that potentially break applications.
 Application sovereignty is therefore diminished in two-layer governance settings.

 Cosmos resolves this issue as one can build a blockchain tailored to the application.
 There are no limits to the application's governance when every chain is maintained by its own set of validators.
 Cosmos follows a design of a **one-layer governance**.